 Department of Social Work

-* To establish Sir Syed Ahmad Khan Centre of Excellence where students are equipped to meet the emerging demands and dimensions of social work profession
+- To establish Sir Syed Ahmed Khan Centre of Excellence for students to meet the emerging demands of Social Work profession.

-The roots of formal education in India go back to 19th century but the real impetus to the growth of professional and vocational education including Social Work was provided by the National Policy on Education, 1986 and the recommendations of Justice Dr. K. Punnayya Committee (1992-93).
+The roots of formal education in India go back to the 19th century but the real impetus to the growth of professional and vocational education including Social Work was provided by the National Policy on Education, 1986 and the recommendations of Justice Dr. K. Punnayya Committee (1992-93).
 The U.G.C. has also laid emphasis on the introduction and promotion of professional courses in the State and Central Universities to meet challenges posed by the rapid economic growth of the country.
 Quite mindful of the educational needs of the country, Aligarh Muslim University has started a number of professional courses as and when required.
-In the same vein, the Masters programme in Social Work (M.S.W.) was introduced way back in 1994-95 in the Department of Sociology.
+In the same vein, the Master's programme in Social Work (MSW) was introduced way back in 1994-95 in the Department of Sociology.
 The course has been successful as the students have received about 100% placements in the reputed national and international organizations.
-As a sequel of that, a Bachelors course in Social Work (B.S.W.) was started from the session 2012-13.
+As a sequel of that, a Bachelors course in Social Work (BSW) was started from the session 2012-13 which was later restructured as Bachelor of Arts in Social Work (BASW) from session 2018-19.
 In view of the great and growing importance of the subject, a separate 'Department of Social Work' was carved out of the Department of Sociology in the year 2013 (vide Circular D.No.
 C-II-Court (109)-3/4661/AB, dated 05.01.2013)

 The department after attaining an independent status has presently been offering the following courses:

 Admission to the four semesters Post Graduate course in social work is open to graduates of any stream.
 The selection follows a systematic admission procedure consisting of written test, group discussion and personal interviews.